scientific-dev/factful.js/README.md

 # Factful.js
 A Package which can give you Random Facts, Random Nasa Images in an easy way!
+If you can add more facts to the package in this Repo!
+Go to `/utils/facts` update or create more fact Json files and do a Pull request and help others ;)

 # Index
 - Importing Module